jemluz/ds-ignite-call/README.md

 # Ignite Call (Design System - Storybook)

-Projeto focado em aprofundar os conhecimentos em design system e storybook.
+6/7 projects of Ignite React specialization by @rocketseat-education: Project focused on build a design system and storybook.
+This design system will be used in the [ignite call project](https://github.com/jemluz/ignite-call).

-Esse design system será utiliado no projeto ignite call.
+Hosted at github pages:

 ![image](https://github.com/user-attachments/assets/158de9a5-1750-4013-b5f4-7724322f8139)

-## Requisitos
+## Requirements

 - [x] Tokens
 - [x] Button